NationalSecurityAgency/timely/source/includes/_server.md

 The standalone server will not save your metric data across restarts.
 </aside>

 To deploy Timely with a running Accumulo instance you will need to modify the `conf/timely.yml` file appropriately.
-Then copy the `lib/timely-server.jar`, `lib/commons-lang3-*.jar`, and `lib/commons-collections4-*.jar` files to your Accumulo tablet servers.
+Then copy the `lib/timely-client.jar`, `lib/timely-server.jar`, `lib/commons-lang3-*.jar`, `lib/commons-collections4-*.jar`, and `lib/guava-*.jar` files to your Accumulo tablet servers.
 Finally, launch Timely using the `bin/timely-server.sh` script.
+Because Timely uses a newer version of Guava, you will need to configure a classloader for the Timely context, set it to use post-delegation, and then configure your tables to use the Timely context classloader.
+This can be done in the shell or in the accumulo-site.xml file.

+> In accumulo-site.xml: <br>
+ &lt;name&gt;general.vfs.conext.classpath.timely.delegation=post&lt;/name&gt;<br>
+ &lt;value&gt;some location&lt;/value&gt;

+> In accumulo shell: <br>
+`general.vfs.conext.classpath.timely=<some location>`<br>
+`general.vfs.context.classpath.timely.delegation=post`

 ## SSL Setup